Nebuka

 Restaurant in Tokyo, Japan

 Nebuka is a vegetable-forward omakase in Roppongi that earns two consecutive Michelin Plates (2024–2025) with a menu that blends French and Japanese technique.
 At ¥¥¥, it is one of Tokyo's more accessible Michelin-recognised tasting-menu experiences.
-Book counter seats for the most engaging version of the meal, and time your visit for a seasonal transition month if possible.
+Book counter seats for the most engaging version of the meal, time your visit for a seasonal transition month if possible.

-Nebuka sits on the sixth floor of a building in Roppongi, Minato City , a neighbourhood better known for its nightlife and big-ticket steakhouses than for restrained, ingredient-led cooking.
+Nebuka sits on the sixth floor of a building in Roppongi, Minato City, a neighbourhood better known for its nightlife and big-ticket steakhouses than for restrained, ingredient-led cooking.
 That contrast is part of what makes it worth your attention.
 The restaurant's name comes from a Japanese expression meaning deep-rooted vines, a reference to the connections the proprietor, who also runs a wine bar, maintains with growers and producers.
 That provenance focus shapes everything on the plate.

 The format is an omakase set menu built around seasonal vegetables.
-The chef brings training in both French and Japanese kitchens to the execution, which means the menu moves between registers , a delicate Japanese preparation here, a pasta course there , without feeling incoherent.
+The chef brings training in both French and Japanese kitchens to the execution, which means the menu moves between registers, a delicate Japanese preparation here, a pasta course there, without feeling incoherent.
 Each dish is composed simply, with the ingredient doing the work rather than elaborate saucing or plating theatrics.
 For the food-focused traveller who has already done the kaiseki circuit and wants something that feels lighter and more personal, this approach delivers.

 The counter seating, which the editorial angle for this review specifically highlights, is the format to request here.
-Nebuka's kitchen-facing seats give you direct access to the rhythm of service , you watch the team, largely young and visibly engaged, move through each course.
+Nebuka's kitchen-facing seats give you direct access to the rhythm of service, you watch the team, largely young and visibly engaged, move through each course.
 Because the menu is vegetable-driven, the pacing is different from a protein-heavy omakase: courses come with more texture variation and less of the single-note richness that can make longer tasting menus fatiguing.
 Sitting at the counter makes that progression legible in a way that table seating does not.

 Wine bar background of the proprietor is also relevant to how you plan the evening.
 The beverage pairing at a venue with this kind of owner provenance tends to reflect genuine producer relationships rather than a generic sommelier list.
 That said, no specific pairing prices or wine details are available in Pearl's confirmed data, so clarify the drinks options when you book.

-Service from the young team is described as bright and pleasant , an important qualifier in a city where formal, sometimes impersonal service can create distance in a small room.
+Service from the young team is described as bright and pleasant, an important qualifier in a city where formal, sometimes impersonal service can create distance in a small room.
 At Nebuka, the counter format and the team's manner work together to make the meal feel communicative rather than ceremonial.
 For solo diners or couples who want engagement rather than reverence, that is a meaningful differentiator.

 Nebuka is located at 6 Chome-8-28 Miyazaki Building 202, Roppongi, Minato City.
 Roppongi is well-served by Tokyo Metro (Hibiya and Oedo lines), making access direct from most central Tokyo hotels.
 For a fuller picture of where Nebuka fits in Tokyo's restaurant scene, see our full Tokyo restaurants guide.
 If you are building a longer Japan trip, comparable contemporary-leaning restaurants worth considering include HAJIME in Osaka, Gion Sasaki in Kyoto, and akordu in Nara.

-Booking difficulty is rated Easy, which is rare for a Michelin-recognised venue in Tokyo.
-That said, easy is relative , advance planning is still advisable, particularly for weekend evenings or during peak seasonal travel periods (cherry blossom in late March and autumn foliage in November).
-Aim to book two to three weeks out as a baseline, and contact the venue directly given that no third-party booking method is confirmed in Pearl's data.
+Within Tokyo, if you are mapping out a multi-night dining programme, Nebuka fits well alongside venues like hakunei, nôl, and FUSOU, each taking a different angle on contemporary Japanese cooking.
+For something sharper and more European in register, HYÈNE and JULIA are worth comparing.
+That said, easy is relative, advance planning is still advisable, particularly for weekend evenings or during peak seasonal travel periods (cherry blossom in late March and autumn foliage in November).
+Aim to book two to three weeks out as a baseline, contact the venue directly given that no third-party booking method is confirmed in Pearl's data.
 For other Japan restaurants with variable booking windows, Goh in Fukuoka and 1000 in Yokohama offer useful contrasts in booking accessibility.

 | Detail | Nebuka | Florilège | L'Effervescence |